joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 What we'll do in this first lab, then, is:

-1. Create a PostgreSQL database called "auctagon"
+2. Create a new PostgreSQL database called "auctagon"
-2. Log in to that database with `psql`
+3. Create a table of auction Listings
-3. Create a table of Purchases
+4. Add some sample data to that table
-4. Query the single-table database with SQL
+5. Query the single-table database with SQL

 #### Database creation